oroinc/documentation/platform/dev_guide/index.rst

 * :ref:`Application Framework <dev-guide-application-web-framework>`: Describes the functionality, which determines the application structure and how different application segments interact with each other.

+* :ref:`Translations and Localization <dev-translation>`: Describes the ways of translating content (text) in Oro applications.

 * :ref:`System Components <dev-guide-system>`: Describes components that ensure interaction between a PHP application and external systems (file system, databases, etc.)
    * :doc:`/dev_guide/system/websockets/index`
    * :doc:`/dev_guide/system/cron_jobs/index`